-Maroondah City Council is led by the Chief Executive Officer and four Directors who form the Corporate Management Team (CMT).
+Maroondah City Council is led by the Chief Executive Officer, Chief Financial Officer, and three Directors who form the Corporate Management Team (CMT).
 CMT meets on a weekly basis to oversee and manage the operations of Council, discuss forthcoming Council agendas and strategic and policy issues.
 Members of CMT attend all Council meetings to provide information and advice enabling the Council to make informed decisions.

-CMT is supported by Service Area Managers and employees with specialist skills to develop, implement, manage and deliver the operational, service and administrative activities required to meet the needs and expectations of the community.
+CMT is supported by the Executive Office, Service Area Managers and employees with specialist skills to develop, implement, manage and deliver the operational, service and administrative activities required to meet the needs and expectations of the community.

-The Chief Executive Officer, Directors and Service Area Managers are employed under fixed-term employment contracts and their performance is measured and reviewed annually against key performance indicators.
+The Chief Executive Officer, Chief Financial Officer, Directors, Service Area Managers, and Senior Executive are employed under fixed-term employment contracts and their performance is measured and reviewed annually against key performance indicators.